 Although this blog is about our move and relocation to San Diego backcountry, I realize now how much my heart still resides north of here.
 These past few days, the mountains of Salinas and Monterey, or the Santa Lucia range, are on fire.
 Our old neighborhood is evacuating.
 Friends in the yellow zone, or the evacutation warning zone, are packing up.
 The Monterey Zoo is relocating animals.
 And I feel guilty because I am conflicted.

 A part of me celebrates fire as an important part of nature (some plants, such as sequoias, need high heat to regenerate), but another part of me fears losing a home and everything in it.
-I suppose firefighters must feel the same–a mixture of excitement and reference for the untamed beast.
+I suppose firefighters must feel the same–a mixture of excitement and reverence for the untamed beast.
 I miss our home of thirty-some years, but I celebrate where we live now.
 We are blessed, and yet.
 And yet, I feel sad.
 I feel sad for the neighborhood, our friends, our old home.
 If you live long enough in California, you know that this land is meant to burn.
 Our new house is a rebuild from the Cedar Fire in 2003.
 The hills of Salinas will not be as verdent as they once were, at least for a season, so I remind myself to just breathe and wait.
 The flowers and greenery will return.

 As of the latest report on 8/20/2020, nearly 80% of “my” Toro Park has burned.
 I cherish memories of hikes through the years (decades, really), and the views from Eagle Peak, Mount Ollason, the Airplane Trail, Cougar Ridge, and Simas Peak.
 On Eagle Peak with my three girls and friends, we watched two behemoth cows ram their massive skulls into each other, like live colliding bumper cars.
 We ran and hid behind some trees, fully expecting anyone of us to be their next target.
 After all, turkeys in the Sycamore picnic area were known to chase people.
 Who is to say that cattle might mistake us for free hay?